 The Altior Program is Parade College's Gifted and Talented program.
 It is an alternate curriculum program catered to the highest achieving students in the cohort.
 It is a challenging academic program that extends and enriches students in the core subject areas of English, Humanities, Science and Mathematics.
 It is suited to students who are academically able, highly motivated and have an excellent work ethic.
-Students are offered a variety of complex tasks that encourage leadership skills, higher order thinking, resilience, and teamwork, as well as acceleration in certain topics.
+Students are offered a variety of complex tasks that encourage leadership skills, higher order thinking, resilience, and teamwork, in a dynamic learning environment that offers extension and accelerated learning.